TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Plyometrics can take a tremendous toll on the body.
 It drains almost all the energy you have, leaving you feeling sluggish at the end of the day.
 Without proper nutrition and rest, you will feel sleepy and tired throughout the day.

-I will now describe which supplements you should use to improve recovery time and replenish your body with all the nutrients that you lost because of your workouts.
+I will now describe which supplements you should use to improve recovery time and replenish your body with all the nutrients you lost because of your workouts.

 Protein:

 Bodybuilders take large amounts of protein to grow big muscles.
 Athletes should take protein so their muscles can recover from the grueling exercises.
-Since athletes don't really care for huge muscles, I recommend taking at least 1 gram of protein per bodyweight.
+Since athletes don't care for huge muscles, I recommend taking at least 1 gram of protein per bodyweight.

 For instance, if you are 180 pounds, then you must consume at least 180 grams of protein.
 Protein can be consumed by eating lots of meat such as steak, chicken, tuna or ham.
 However, the aid of protein supplementation can help you achieve your goal of 1 gram of protein per bodyweight.